Radon: What Does It Have to Do with Lung Cancer?

 By Cancer Foundation on November 22 / 2019

-In July, the Canadian Cancer Society reported once again that lung cancer is the leading cause of cancer death in both men and women.
+In July, the Canadian Cancer Society reported once again that lung cancer is the leading cause of cancer death in both men and women in Canada.
 But with improving public education, prevention measures and awareness, why does lung cancer still present such a significant problem?

 A number of factors make lung cancer a challenge to detect, diagnose, and treat, but one of the most common misconceptions is about its relationship to smoking.
 Yes, smoking does significantly increase a person’s risk of developing lung cancer, but approximately 15-20% of Canadians who are diagnosed with lung cancer are never-smokers (and many more are occasional smokers or smokers who have quit.)
 Research has shown that lung cancer can in fact have a number of causes, including environmental pollutants, chemicals, and a natural gas called radon.

 Radon is an odourless, tasteless, colourless radioactive gas that occurs naturally in soil, rock and water.
 It is in nearly every indoor environment, but can build up easily and cause health problems over time.
 Health Canada has estimated that at least 16% of lung cancer deaths are related to radon exposure, and it’s currently the leading cause of lung cancer in Canadian non-smokers.

 “Radon is everywhere, and it’s possible for it to build up in your home even if you live in an area that doesn’t typically have high levels,” says Mark Simon, Owner of Simon Air Quality.